EdmundKorley/HONY/README.md

 # HONY
-🗽 iOS client for the Humans of New York blog (via Tumblr API)
+🗽 iOS client for the Humans of New York photoblog (via Tumblr API)

 ## License